-Any sale of units during calendar year 2015 that were held for more than twelve months are subject to a maximum 20 percent federal income tax rate.
+Any sale of units during calendar year 2017 that were held as a capital asset by non-corporate taxpayers for more than twelve months are subject to a maximum 20 percent long-term capital gains federal income tax rate, plus potential NII Tax (described below), and other than depletion recapture (described below), which is subject to ordinary rates.

-For example, assume you purchased 10,000 units on January 3, 2014 and sold all 10,000 units on January 5, 2015 for \$200,000.
+For example, assume you purchased 10,000 units on January 3, 2016 and sold all 10,000 units on January 5, 2017 for \$200,000.
 Further assume that your adjusted tax basis in these units at the time of sale was \$150,000.
 Your taxable gain is \$50,000 (\$200,000 less \$150,000).
 The portion of the gain relating to previously deducted depletion expenses will be subject to ordinary tax rates due to Section 1254 recapture rules.
-Since you had held your units for more than 12 months at the time of sale, the remainder of the \$50,000 gain would be eligible for capital gain treatment and subject to a maximum federal income tax rate of 20%.
-If you had purchased your units on or after January 5, 2014, your reportable capital gain would not be subject to the reduced rates since the units would not have been held for more than one year.
+Since you had held your units for more than 12 months at the time of sale, the remainder of the \$50,000 gain would be eligible for long-term capital gain treatment and subject to a maximum federal income tax rate of 20%, plus NII Tax for certain investors.
+If you had purchased your units on or after January 5, 2016, your reportable capital gain would not be subject to the reduced rates since the units would not have been held for more than one year.
 It is important that you keep track of the cumulative depletion expenses that are deducted during the period that you own your units in the Trust.
 If you sell your units at a gain, the cumulative depletion deductions taken by you are recaptured as ordinary income under Section 1254 of the Internal Revenue Code up to the extent of the gain.